|

 - British forces engage Montcalm's French at Ticonderoga.

-42nd participates in famed charge on French lines and attempt to
+42nd participates in legendary charge on French lines and attempt to

 "The battle was not regarded as a